 So, you have narrowed down your online search and selected a potential therapist (or two or three) to contact.
 How do you now decide whether it’s a good enough fit to continue with them?

-There are a few other things I would look for:
+As well as how comfortable you feel opening up, there are a few other things I would look for:

 Are they professional?